 I’d love to go to India.
 I’m big into meditation and yoga and I hear they do a lot of that there.

 You just won a million dollars.
 What are you going to do with it?

-You’re stranded on a desert island.
+You’re stranded on a desert island (or in your own home!)
 What five well known people (dead or alive) would you like to have there with you?